Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: System Model

 \subsection{Problem Formulation}

 Our objective is to minimize total ISL energy consumption subject to energy sustainability constraints.
-Compared with the SATFLOW objective~\cite{cen2024satflow} (equations~(7)--(11)), we replace constraint~(8) with the dynamic constraint~\eqref{eq:dynpower} and add explicit battery floor constraints:
+We replace the static power constraint $P_{m,n}^t \leq a_{m,n}^t \Pmax$ from~\cite{cen2024satflow} with the eclipse-aware dynamic bound~\eqref{eq:dynpower} and add explicit battery floor constraints: